Direct Preference Optimization for Adaptive Concept-based Explanations: Experiments

-We evaluate and compare our method on three image classification datasets: CUB \cite{wah2011caltech}, ImageNet \cite{deng2009imagenet,russakovsky2015imagenet}, and CheXpert \cite{irvin2019chexpert} (see \cref{supp:datasets} for details).
-For each dataset, we use a pretrained classifier as the base model to explain: OpenClip:ViT-L-14 \cite{cherti2023reproducible,radford2021learning,schuhmann2022laion} for CUB and ImageNet, and BiomedVLP \cite{bannur2023learning} for CheXpert.\footnote{Our code is available at \url{https://github.com/Sulam-Group/pragmatixs}.} We implement our speaker models following the CoCa architecture \cite{yu2022coca} and we simulate listeners with bidirectional transformers \cite{devlin2019bert} (see \cref{supp:models} for details).
-We train all models with AdamW \cite{loshchilov2017decoupled} with learning rate of 0.0001, weight decay of 0.01, gradient norm clipping at 1.0, and cosine annealing \cite{loshchilov2016sgdr} after each iteration of \cref{algo:procedure}.
-The hyperparameters of our procedure allow balancing different tradeoffs, such as the ratio of positive to negative claims in an utterance, the performance of the listener, and computational resources constraints.
-In our experiments, we use $\alpha=0.2$ when training pragmatic speakers, true negative weight $\gamma=0.4$, DPO regularization strength $\beta=0.6$, number of utterances $n_{\expl}=8$, and number of candidate utterances $b=4$ (i.e., $n_{\pref} = b(b-1)/2 = 6$).
-We refer interested readers to \cref{supp:hyperparameters} for details on hyperparameters.
-Herein, we will refer to listener models trained with literal speakers (i.e., $\alpha=0$ in \cref{eq:objective}) as \emph{literal listeners}, and to those trained with pragmatic speakers (i.e, $\alpha>0$ in \cref{eq:objective}) as \emph{pragmatic listeners}.
-We now present and discuss the main findings of our experiments.
+The hyperparameters of our procedure balance several tradeoffs, such as the ratio of positive to negative claims in an utterance, the weight of the prediction of the listener in the reward, and computational constraints.
+In our experiments, we use $\alpha = 0.2$ when training pragmatic speakers, true negative weight $\gamma = 0.4$, DPO regularization strength $\beta = 0.6$, number of utterances $n_{\expl} = 8$, and number of candidate utterances $b = 4$ (i.e., $n_{\pref} = b(b-1)/2 = 6$).
+We refer interested readers to Appendix~\ref{supp:hyperparameters} for details on hyperparameters and their effect on the training procedure.